marioortizmanero/speedbumpapp.com/content/en/blog/wrong-marketing/index.md

 My joy lasted for a short time until I ran out of the 50 credits I paid 30 euros for, though.
 In a single afternoon.

+I know SEO is important from nullderef.
+Sure, launching an article will get you a spike of views.
+But what keeps the blog alive is the keyword "rust plugin system".
+It's also "do once and forget".

 ### Viral marketing

 This was a huge rabbit hole!
 Ironically, I've never used social media more than when building an app to reduce social media usage.
 There's a lot of irony in this project.